melizalab/neurobank/README.md

  - `nbank properties [options] id`: queries the registry for all the properties associated with `id`

- - `nbank search query`: searches the database for resources that match `query`.
-Not yet implemented.
+ - `nbank info id`: returns the registry information on the resource in json format.

+ - `nbank search [options] query`: searches the database for resources that match `query`.
+The default is to search by identifier, but you can also search by hash, dtype, archive, or any metadata fields.
+The default is to return only the identifiers of the resources, but you can use the `-j` flag to output json instead, which is useful if you want to distribute the metadata with the archive.

+ - `nbank modify [-k key=value] id`: update the metadata for `id`.
+Multiple `-k` flags can be used.

 ## Python interface